cooptothe/odds_data_pipeline/README.md

 EV% Calculation: Compares the user’s sportsbook odds against market maker odds to compute Expected Value percentages, signaling bets with positive expected value.

-Discord Alerts: Created webhook that sends alrts to discord channel.
+Discord Alerts: Created webhook that sends alerts to discord channel.

 This pipeline empowers bettors with data-driven insights to find edges in the market.